-My brother asked me to be my niece’s godmother.
+My oldest brother called and asked me to be my niece’s godmother.
 Being the atheist shit head that I am, I accepted out of honor and pure irony.

 Traditionally, godparents assume responsibility for the child’s religious education.

 Traditionally, godparents are to care for the child if something tragic were to happen to the parents.

-If either traditions still resonated with my brother, I highly doubt I would’ve been his first choice or any choice.
+If either tradition still resonated with my brother, I highly doubt I would’ve been his first choice or any choice for that matter.

 A day before the baptism, I went on a venture to find my niece a suitable gift.

-Traditionally the gift should symbolize the child’s dedication to the catholic faith, such as a bible or hideous cross necklace or whatever.
+Traditionally, the gift should symbolize the child’s dedication to the catholic faith, such as a bible or hideous cross necklace.

 Because there was no chance I was going to buy any of that religious shit, I decided to visit the other side of the spiritual spectrum, the crystal store.

-When I walked in the witchy girl with smeared makeup behind the counter twitched her eye at me, “Hi.”
+When I walked in, the witchy girl with smeared eye makeup behind the counter twitched her eye at me, “Hi.”

 I hated this store already.

-As I walked around, the girls stare followed me as if I were to steal something.
+As I looked around, the clerks stare followed me as if I were to steal something.
 Her intuitions not too far off from my usual tendencies.

 An old homeless man walked into the store shortly after, where she focused all of her shitty attention, “Sir, you need to leave.”

-He walked up to the register, “I was just coming in to see if I can get some water for my jug, it’s really hot outside.”
+He walked up to the register, “I was just coming in to see if I could get some water for my jug, it’s really hot outside.”
 He placed an empty gallon jug on the table.

 “Sir, you need to leave or I’m going to call the cops.
-You are making me feel really threatened in my sacred space and I need you to respect that.”
+You’re making me feel threatened in my sacred space and I need you to respect that.”

 He looked at her confused and grabbed his bottle, “I’m sorry, I don’t mean to make you feel threatened, I’m just really thirsty.
-I’ll just ask another store. ”
+I’ll ask another store.”